ferrugemjs/home-page/gen-src/docs/update-component.md

 ## Refresh with callback

-You can pass props values as function in refresh.
+You can pass a function.

 eg.
 ``` typescript